 vi.
-For criterion 5 above, measurement of distance is in a straight line from the centre point of the property to the school's main designated front gate, using a computerised mapping system.

-Where there is equal distance then lots will be drawn, supervised by an independent officer.
+For criterion 6, measurement of distance of up to three decimal places will be in a straight line from the centre point of the home property to the school's main designated front gate, using a computerised geo-coded mapping system.
+Where there is equal distance then lots will be drawn.
+The drawing of lots will be undertaken by an independent person, not an employee or governor of the school.